6 Menstrual Cups For Heavy Flow (2024)

 Menstrual cups are suitable and work perfectly, even if your flow is heavy.

-Interestingly, the tampons or pads sometimes make it look like your period is very heavy, but once you switch to a cup, you might notice that your flow isn’t as heavy as you think.
+Another thing is that tampons or pads sometimes make it look like your period is very heavy, but once you switch to a cup, you might notice that your flow isn’t as heavy as you think.

 In any case, larger menstrual cups can hold up to 9 regular absorbency tampons.